xuejingYang/computational_seminar/slides/session_3.md

   - merge a branch
   - create a PR

-</div>

-<div class="col">

 - Introduction to Python (2)
   - super basics (containers)
+  - numeric python
+  - plot data
   - pandas dataframe

-  - plot data
+</div>

+<div class="col">

 - Challenge for *next* time
+  - choose one graph from [ourworldindata](https://ourworldindata.org/)
+  - replicate it as well as possible
+  - requirement: all the code should be in your github repo
+  - bonus points:
+    - make result available online
+      - on github pages (for simple browsing)
+      - full replicability on mybinder.org
+    - add interactivity (with altair instead of matplotlib?)

 </div>